 - Having a plan of how to get home safely.

 Policy on University Events Where Alcohol is Present

-- All events where alcoholic beverages are to be consumed, whether held on or off the campus, are to be properly registered at least seven (7) days prior to the event on The University of Tulsa’s Alcohol Event Registration Form.
-The form is available online through the TU Portal Student Affairs: Event Registration Form
+- All events where alcoholic beverages are to be consumed, whether held on or off the campus, are to be properly registered at least 7 days prior to the event on the University of Tulsa’s Alcohol Event Registration Form.
+The form is available from the Office of Student Affairs, Room 3125, Holmes Student Center at Hardesty Hall, and on-line through the TU Portal Student Affairs: Event Registration Form

-- Parties and events confined to the individual residences of students, 21 years of age or older, that do not affect the immediate environs or the larger community, need not be registered.
-However, only students and guests 21 years of age and older may possess and/or consume any alcoholic beverage, and must adhere to occupancy limits.
+- Parties and Events confined to the individual residences of students, 21 or older, that do not affect the immediate environs or the larger community, need not be registered.
+However, only students and guests 21 and older may possess and/or consume any alcoholic beverage and must adhere to capacity limits.

 Approved Locations for Registered Alcohol Events